hawkfalcon/Stardew-Mods/BetterJunimos/README.md

 ## Changelog

+* 2.0.6-beta7
+  * Add event when first hut is built to ask configuration questions.
+Sets up wages and progression, explains hut menu and greenhouse
 * 2.0.6-beta6
     * Add config option to disable harvesting of all remaining crops at end of season.
 For use when player has mod that allows crop survival across seasons esp. flowers.
     * Add config option to disable out-of-season check when planting seeds.
 For use when player has mod that allows all-season growing but doesn't update the seasons check properly.